DakshithaK/DakshithaK/README.md

 When I'm not reducing Kafka lag or fighting code smells 🧹, I’m probably:
 - 💡 Playing around with side projects
-- 📸 Learning photography
+- 📸 Travelling
-- 🎮 Strategizing in board games
+- 🎮 Binge watching

 ---